-The long history of electricity markets restructuring and the experiences of the states which have adopted competitive markets provides that the transition from a vertically integrated utility model to a competition-based marketplace questions potential economic impacts to participants in the marketplace.
+The long history of electricity markets restructuring and the experiences of the states which have adopted competitive markets demonstrate that the transition from a vertically integrated utility model to a competition-based marketplace questions potential economic impacts to participants in the marketplace.
 A thorough study of market restructuring must examine these potential economic impacts.
 Executive Order 2017-03 directed the Committee to specifically address, "[p]reventing ratepayers and investors from possible economic losses associated with stranded investments."
-Group on Consumer and Investor Economic Impacts to study the issues associated with stranded assets and transition costs.
+Accordingly, the Committee organized a Technical Working Group on Consumer and Investor Economic Impacts to study the issues associated with stranded assets and transition costs.
 These issues included a transitional structure and rate structure to recover costs of transition and stranded costs, the extent and timing of divestiture of supply assets, a process for divesting utilities of supply assets, the appropriate processes for calculating and recovering stranded costs or benefits, plans to mitigate potential impacts to the workforce, and other issues pertaining to the cost to transition from a regulated system to one based on competition.
-The structure of the cost to transition from a regulated system to one based on competition.
+55